-Fibroids are non-cancerous lumps that develop in the uterus.
+The non-cancerous lumps that develop in the uterus are known as Fibroids.
 They are also known as myomas.
 Removal of these myomas or fibroids is technically referred to as myomectomy.
-Please refer to our section on fibroids to know more about them
+To know more about them, please refer to our section on fibroids.
+At Garbba Rakshambigai Fertility Centre, we give you a clear understanding of what you should do before the surgery, how is done and how to stay calm post the surgery.

 It must be emphasized that the majority of fibroids do not cause any trouble and need not be removed.
-It is only in certain situations that a fibroid needs to be removed.
+Only in certain situations a fibroid needs to be removed.
 Myometcomy is often done when fibroids cause excessive bleeding during menses, infertility, recurrent abortions, urinary and bowel problems or if they have become very large in size and are not responsive to medications.

 In laparoscopic myomectomy, only small stab incisions are made and this makes healing and recovery much faster.
 There is less pain following the procedure and hospital stay can be shortened.
 Internal scarring within the abdomen is less and this minimizes the chances of adhesion.
 The external scar which is just key hole sized as opposed to several centimeters in open technique is an obvious advantage.